VAR (Video Assistant Referee) technology played a huge part at the Women's World Cup in France

 - Straight red cards

 - Cases of mistaken identity by the referee

-It has been used around the world since March 2016, when football rule-makers agreed to a two-year trial period to find out if it will improve the sport.
-So far, the technology has been used in 20 competitions.
+It has been used around the world since March 2016, when football rule-makers agreed to a two-year trial period to find out if it would improve the sport.
+By November 2018, the technology had been used in 20 competitions.

-An official report from January 2018 said that VAR has been accurate in 98.9% of decisions so far during its two-year worldwide trial.
+An official report from January 2018 said that VAR had been accurate in 98.9% of decisions during its two-year worldwide trial.

 Opinions about VAR are very mixed.

 Lots of people think it should be used to stop mistakes being made, which could alter the outcome of entire tournaments.